anderskaplan/pomosite/README.md

 the content is stored in a database, and the web pages are generated on-the-fly on the web server when a request comes in.

+While "static web site" might sound limiting, this is in fact not the case.
+Pomosite is not limited to plain HTML; its templating engine works with whatever you feed it with, as long as it it text based.
+For example, PHP code to be run on the web server, or javascript code to be run in the web browser.

 A web site created with pomosite consists of the following:
 - a *templates* directory for the page templates (in the base language)
 - a *resources* directory for style sheets, images, etc